People often say that motivation doesn’t last. Well, neither does bathing – that’s why we recommend it daily.Zig Ziglar

 Do I need to explain more on this?
-There are so many great music and songs that can inspire us.
+There are so much great music and songs that can inspire us.
 You just need to find the ones that will connect with your soul and drive you.

 I often play uplifting background music when I’m writing articles.
 Even right now, I’m turning to YouTube and am listening to “Everdream” by Epic Soul Factory.
 Just search on YouTube and you will find it.

 You can also create your own playlist of uplifting songs while doing your work.
 It makes your work fun and at the same time, motivates you to take action.

 20. Make the task challenging using the Goldilocks’ Rule